sanukmpro/CT-LAB-EXPERIMENTS/README.md

 # Desclaimer:

-if any of the provided codes makes an error message please feel free to contact through
+if any of the provided codes makes an error message please feel free to contact me

+# *ALL I PROVIDE ARE ONLY FOR EDUCATIONAL PURPOSES*